HIT REIT Files for Chapter 11 Bankruptcy Protection

 The White Law Group continues to investigate potential securities claims involving broker dealers who recommended Hospitality Investors Trust (HIT REIT) to investors.
 The White Law Group may be able to help you recover your financial losses by filing a FINRA arbitration claim against the brokerage firm that sold you the investment.

-On May 19, 2021, Hospitality Investors Trust Inc. filed for Chapter 11 bankruptcy in Delaware to restructure its $1.3 billion unsecured debt.
+On May 19, 2021, the company filed for Chapter 11 bankruptcy in Delaware to restructure its $1.3 billion unsecured debt.

 Last April we reported that the REIT entered into forbearance agreements with the lenders under certain of its mortgage and mezzanine indebtedness.

-The company reportedly decided not to make required capital reserve payments to the mortgage lender in April and May 2020 which “resulted in events of default under the 92-Pack Loans.”
-The company notes that it was trying to preserve liquidity “in response to the coronavirus pandemic and in conjunction with actions taken by the company’s franchisors temporarily suspending obligations of hotel owners to perform capital improvements and fund capital reserves,” according to SEC filings.
+The company reportedly decided not to make required capital reserve payments to the mortgage lender in April and May 2020 which resulted in events of default under the 92-Pack Loans.
+The company noted that it was trying to preserve liquidity “in response to the coronavirus pandemic” and in conjunction with actions taken by the company’s franchisors temporarily suspending obligations of hotel owners to perform capital improvements and fund capital reserves, according to SEC filings.

-HIT REIT’s estimated net asset value has continued to decline, and is currently reported at $8.35, as of December 31, 2019.
+Prior to the bankruptcy, HIT REIT’s estimated net asset value had continued to decline, and was $8.35, as of December 31, 2019.
 Shares were originally sold for $25.00 each.
+Shares traded on CTT Auctions, a secondary market for non-traded REITs in September for $0.66 per share.

 Further, HIT REIT said that lower estimates of occupancy, higher labor costs, and sales and marketing were offset by lower discount rate and capitalization rate estimates, driven by tightening market spreads and progress on its brand-mandated property improvement plans.